 Indiana has many different types of child care providers including licensed centers, licensed homes, registered ministries and unlicensed providers.

-Caring for more than six unrelated children requires a license in Indiana.
+Caring for six or more unrelated children requires a license in Indiana.

 The Call 6 Investigators obtained a year’s worth of disciplinary actions from FSSA and found 10 cease-and-desist letters to home day cares across the state accused of operating illegally, at some points with up to 26 children.